stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 ## Summary

-In this chapter we implemented a simple OBJ model loader and a depth buffer attachment to correctly render the model.
+In this chapter we implemented:

+- A depth buffer attachment.

+- Clear Values for colour and depth attachments.

+- And the depth-stencil and rasterizer pipeline stages.